jillesvangurp/kt-search/manual/Scripting.md

 You can use then import the client as normally.
 Because the client uses suspending functions, you have to surround your code with a `runBlocking {...}`

+Note, be sure to use the latest version of [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/).a

 ## Some ideas for using kt-search on the cli